kryptine/iTasks-SDK/README.txt

 - You build the project by choosing ("Project" -> "Update and Run") from the menu.
 - A BasicAPIExamples.exe server is started automatically which you can access at "http://localhost/"
 - Further instructions for setting up are given by the server

+= Building the support tools ==
+- Build the RunAsync tool by opening the Clean project "iTasks-SDK/Tools/RunAsync/RunAsync.prj" and choosing ("Project" -> "Update") from the menu.

 === Content of the repository ===